jbeluch/xbmcswift2/docs/quickstart.rst

 3. The index function creates a dictionary with a single key/val pair, ``label``.
-In the simplest form of a plugin, we can just return a list of dictionaries containg the values to be translated to list items.
+In the simplest form of a plugin, we can just return a list of dictionaries containing the values to be translated to list items.
 Note that for xbmcswift2 to function properly, we must always return a list of items.

 4. We call ``plugin.run()`` to run our plugin.